How to Serve Someone Court Papers Without an Address

 Now, suppose that when you go to collect your judgment form the defendant’s assets, you finally locate the other party.
 The other party may ask the court to set aside the default judgment, undoing the award in your favor and delaying the resolution of your matter even further.

-This example illustrates that a default judgment may not be the magical answer it appears to be when you cannot find an address for the other party.
+This example illustrates that a default judgment may not be the magical answer it appears to be when you want to serve someone you cannot find an address for.

-How to Sue Someone if You Don't Know Their Address
+How Do You Serve Someone Court Papers if You Don't Know Their Address

 Not having an address for the other party is a challenging position to be in, but it is not impossible to navigate.
 There are steps you can take to still find someone to serve court papers even without a physical residential address: